MicrosoftDocs/power-platform/power-virtual-agents/configure-teams-sso.md

 Power Virtual Agents in Teams supports single sign-on (SSO), which means chatbots can sign the user in silently, without having the user sign in again.
 The user would already be signed in when using Teams, and this provides a seamless experience in a Power Virtual Agents bot in Teams for scenarios that require user specific information like user name.

 >[!IMPORTANT]
 >Teams SSO is only supported for Azure Active Directory v2 application (Azure AD v2 application).
-Other application types such as Azure AD v1, Microsoft Account, or other OAuth accounts does not support  SSO in Power Virtual Agents.
+Other application types such as Azure AD v1 does not support SSO in Power Virtual Agents.
 >You can suggest support for additional account types at the [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

 >[!IMPORTANT]